January 2025 Southern California wildfires: Response

 Los Angeles County Fire Department urgently called for firefighters from Ventura, Orange, San Luis Obispo, and Santa Barbara counties to aid in firefighting efforts.
 Chief Anthony Marrone said the county's 29 fire departments lacked enough personnel to combat the wildfires.
 Intensifying wind gusts at 7 p.m.
 PST on January 7 resulted in the mass grounding of firefighting aircraft.
 Sudden changes in wind direction put different areas at risk and complicated firefighting.
 Some wealthy citizens, including high-net-worth individuals and celebrities, were able to hire private-sector firefighters to prevent damage to their property.
 At midday on January 8, California Governor Gavin Newsom deployed the California National Guard.
 On January 8, Cal OES reported that more than 7,500 emergency personnel were deployed to fight the fires.

 On January 7, the California Department of Corrections and Rehabilitation (CDCR) deployed 783 incarcerated firefighters to assist in fighting the blazes.
 Later, on January 11, the figure had risen to 939 incarcerated firefighters.
 These individuals were trained through the California Conservation Camp Program and worked alongside professional firefighters.
-On January 10, The Pentagon, the headquarter of the US Department of Defense, deployed 500 marines from the Travis Air Force Base to assist with firefighting efforts in Los Angeles.
+On January 10, The Pentagon, the headquarters of the US Department of Defense, deployed 500 marines from the Travis Air Force Base to assist with firefighting efforts in Los Angeles.
 While the fires were still burning, incoming President Trump redirected these units to the Southern Border to assist with deportation flights.

 Evacuation shelters for animals were also designated: the Rose Bowl in Pasadena for large animals, and the Pasadena Humane Society for small ones.